Duality, Polite Water-filling, and Optimization for MIMO B-MAC Interference Networks and iTree Networks: Conclusions and Future Work

 \section{Conclusions and Future Work}

-This paper extends BC-MAC rate duality to the MIMO one-hop interference networks named B-MAC networks with Gaussian input and any valid coupling matrix.
-The main contribution is the discovery that the Pareto optimal input has a polite water-filling structure, which optimally balances between reducing interference to others and maximizing a link's own rate.
-It provides insight into understanding interference in networks and an elegant method to decompose a network to multiple equivalent single-user links.
-It can be employed to design/improve most network optimization algorithms.
-As an example, low complexity weighted sum-rate maximization algorithms are designed and demonstrated to have superior convergence speed and accuracy.
-A sub-class of the B-MAC networks, the interference tree (iTree) networks, is identified, for which the optimality of the algorithm is discussed. iTree networks appears to be a natural extension of broadcast and multiaccess networks and possesses many desirable properties.
+This paper extends BC-MAC rate duality to the MIMO one-hop interference networks named B-MAC networks with Gaussian input and any valid coupling matrices.
+The main contribution is the discovery that the Pareto optimal input has a polite water-filling structure, which strikes an optimal balance between reducing interference to others and maximizing a link's own rate.
+It provides insight into interference management in networks and a method to decompose a network to multiple equivalent single-user links.
+It can be employed to design/improve most related optimization algorithms.
+As an example, low complexity weighted sum-rate maximization algorithms are designed and demonstrated to have superior performance, convergence speed, and accuracy.
+A sub-class of the B-MAC networks, the interference tree (iTree) networks, is identified, for which the optimality of the algorithm is discussed. iTree networks appears to be a natural extension of broadcast and multiaccess networks and possesses some desirable properties.